Skip to content

 You have scrutinized the P&L, stress-tested the revenue retention, and interviewed the sales leader.
 The quality of earnings (QofE) report looks solid.
 But under the hood of that SaaS platform you are about to acquire lies a liability that does not show up on a standard balance sheet: technical debt.
-In 2025, it is the silent killer of post-close value creation.
+In 2025, it can become a material drag on post-close value creation.

 When you buy a software company, you are buying its future cash flows, but you are also inheriting its past engineering decisions.
 If those decisions were optimized for speed at the expense of stability—what we call "mortgaging the codebase"—you aren't just buying a product; you are buying a remediation project.
 Recent data from the 2025 Black Duck Open Source Risk report is alarming: 96% of audited M&A transactions contained unpatched security vulnerabilities, and 85% had license conflicts.
 You aren't just buying code; you're buying liability.